Wednesday, August 9, 2017

 7. There are not enough tourists in Paris or Brantford

 We have run into tourists every place we have visited throughout this trip – millions of them.
 But I can’t remember the last time I have met an international tourist in Paris or Brantford, or perhaps I never have.
 Why?
 Where we live is such a beautiful part of Canada, with so many amazing things to see and do, such friendly people, and it is so easy to get to - why is there nobody there?
 I’m pretty sure we get backpackers in Canada, and they all can’t be going straight to Banff or Whistler, so why don’t they come to our region?
-Moreover, backpackers specifically bring a lot to the table; besides spending money on food, drink and activities, they bring a little piece of their homes with them, which is an opportunity for locals to learn about the world outside where they live.
+Moreover, backpackers specifically bring a lot to the table - besides spending money on food, drink and activities, they bring a little piece of their homes with them, which is an opportunity for locals to learn about the world outside of where they live and build personal connections with people from all over the world.
 This is something that benefits everybody and can add a lot of character to a town.
 So I am announcing the imminent opening of Paris Backpackers…but I’m going to need some help.
 Anybody interested?

 8. I can survive on a Low Information Diet

 I regularly live on a high information diet.
 When I wake up I read the news in the local paper.
 On the way to work I listen to the news on the radio.
 When I get to work I check Google news again.
 At lunch I go to the gym and listen to the Economist news podcasts.
+During the drive home I again listen to the news on the radio.
 When I get home Ana and I talk about the news.
 On the weekends I read Time and The Atlantic news magazines, among others.
-During this trip I decided to take a break from all this and enjoy a Low Information Diet.
+During this trip I decided to take a break from all of this and enjoy a Low Information Diet.
 So I did not bring a smart phone, I have not looked at Google news once, I have not read a paper or magazine, and every time Ana’s tried to tell me about something that’s happening in the world anywhere outside of our current two block radius, I tell her to talk to the hand.
 And guess what?
 I don’t miss it.
 Any of it.
 In fact, I think it is slowly poisoning me and taking up way too much of my time and my limited memory space.
-Instead of feasting on news, I have been reading novels, writing and very often just sitting there, looking around, thinking about stuff.
+Instead of feasting on news, I have been reading novels, writing, and very often just sitting there, looking around, thinking about stuff.
 So when I get home I am pledging to stick with a low information diet.

 9. We are destroying the ocean